Will Smith Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.42 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers' 4.43 team ERA ranks 20th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 105 home runs (1.1 per game), the ninth-fewest in baseball.
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

-- His last time out came on Saturday against the New York Mets, when the righty went five innings, surrendering one earned run while allowing two hits.
+- In his most recent appearance on Sunday, the righty threw 4 2/3 innings against the New York Mets, giving up one earned run while surrendering three hits.

-- The 29-year-old has put up an ERA of 3.72, with 7.1 strikeouts per nine innings, in 14 games this season.
-Opponents have a .196 batting average against him.
+- In nine games this season, the 24-year-old has amassed an ERA of 4.25, with 8.7 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.